Inbox-to-Action

-Charleston, SC · AI automation consulting · custom ops dashboards
+Charleston, SC · AI automation consulting · custom ops cockpits

 I have a PhD in physics from the University of Tennessee.
-I worked on the PROSPECT neutrino experiment at Oak Ridge, which is where I learned how to handle complex datasets.
+I worked on the PROSPECT neutrino experiment at the High Flux Isotope Reactor at Oak Ridge National Lab.
+My dissertation focused on understanding background radiation produced by the reactor and using machine learning to improve background rejection.

-Recent work: StockForge, Songcraft, Stellar tooling, and custom software for teams stuck in process.
+Recent work: a private operations cockpit platform, StockForge, Songcraft, Stellar tooling, and custom software for teams stuck in process.

 Start here if the work feels clunky and nobody can point at the right first step.

-Pick this if you already know the bottleneck and can attach a number to it.
+Pick this if you already know the bottleneck and can name the reviewer.

-Pilot detailsOne private dashboard pointed at the work that needs attention: stale leads, pending approvals, exceptions, unpaid invoices.
+Diagnostic detailsOne private cockpit pointed at the work that needs attention: stale tasks, pending approvals, exceptions, unpaid invoices, and AI-drafted actions.

 Pick this when the work lives in too many tools and the owner has lost the operating view.